Toxantron/CGbR/README.md

 targets.
 Choice is made automatically based on the first argument.
 For files of type ".cs" and the others look for a ".csproj" or ".sln" file in the given path.

+* **Project Mode**: Add ``Path\To\Exe\cgbr.exe $(ProjectDir)`` to your project and include the generated files after pressing rebuild.

 ## Serialization
 The perfect usage scenario and actually the origin of CGbR is serializing and deserializing objects.
 In the original project performance gains from generated static code over the original reflection API were somewhere between factor of 100 and 700.
+Sample code can be found in the [Generator tests](https://github.com/Toxantron/CGbR/tree/master/CGbR.GeneratorTests) and you will also find [benchmarks](https://github.com/Toxantron/CGbR/tree/master/CGbR.Benchmarks) comparing the different serializers.

 ### Binary DataContract Serializer
 The binary DataContract serializer target generates code that maps single objects or object structure onto byte arrays.